ଜାତୀୟ ବିଜ୍ଞାନ ଶିକ୍ଷା ଏବଂ ଗବେଷଣା ପ୍ରତିଷ୍ଠାନ

 Email: srinivas.cl@niser.ac.in

 Atish Bhattacharya (2021-): I am Atish Bhattacharya, a fourth-year integrated MSc student at our Evolutionary Ecology Laboratory.
 I am interested in the evolution and selection of traits, and the biophysical mechanisms behind the functions of the same, especially the process of stridulation.
 My project deals with the role of auditory feedback in the Alternative Reproductive Tactic (ART) used by Oecanthus henryi, which avoids acoustic short-circuiting by calling from baffle holes, thus increasing its reproductive success.
-Presently I am making field observations in the campus regarding the phenomenon of baffling.
+Presently, I am making field observations on the campus regarding the phenomenon of baffling.

 My hobbies involve reading, bicycling, and photography.